septag/rizz/README.md

 - *Hot-reloading of assets and shaders*: All in-game resources and shaders can be hot-reloaded.
 - *Virtual file system*: Async read/write.
 Directories or archives can be mounted as virtual directories.
 - *Support for coroutines*: Coroutines can be suspended for N frames or N milliseconds.
+- *Custom crash handling*: Custom callbacks for crashes.
+Along with Crash.dmp file creation (windows only)

 ### Graphics
 - *Multiple graphics API support*: Metal (iOS, MacOS).
 OpenGL-ES 2/3 (Android).
 Direct3D11 (Windows), OpenGL 3.3 (Linux)